Hounds

 They’re known for being stubborn and sensitive, so care must be taken in their obedience training.
 Plenty of exercise is required, so those with an active lifestyle will suit this breed.
 As pack hounds, they’ll be happy around other dogs, and they love children.
 They’re best suited for households with older children though.

-When it comes to grooming, it's important to brush this dog breed weekly or daily if you have the time.
-Unlike some other dogs, they benefit from a rubber hound mitt as their skin is thin, and a mitt is less abrasive than a brush.
+When it comes to grooming, it’s important to brush this dog breed weekly or daily if you have the time.
+Unlike some other dogs, they benefit from a rubber hound mitt, which is beneficial due to their loose skin and is less abrasive than a brush.

 They shed seasonally, so you may want to get them professionally groomed or use a shedding blade yourself.
-The skin is wrinkled, especially around the face, so be sure to clean them daily to avoid infections.
-The same goes for the mouth area after meals to avoid any harmful bacterial buildup.
+Bloodhound grooming requires regular bathing to control their odor, as they are prone to skin infections because of their wrinkles.
+The skin is wrinkled, especially around the face, so it’s important to check their skin folds often to catch any infections early.
+Pay special attention to the mouth area after meals to avoid harmful bacterial buildup.
+Daily cleaning of all wrinkles is not practical, as there are many folds to manage.

-Keep their ears clean as they'll often get dirty, and it's important to keep up with regular dental hygiene and nail care.
-It's good to clean their teeth twice a week and trim nails once or twice a month.
+Keep their ears clean and dry, as they are prone to ear infections due to their floppy ears creating a moist environment.
+It’s also important to maintain regular dental hygiene and nail care.
+Clean their teeth twice a week and trim their nails once or twice a month.

-Many dog owners or those wishing to become dog owners for the first time, might be apprehensive when it comes to levels of barking.
-Some may live in flats, so a noisy dog could become a nuisance for some people, and others may simply want a quiet life!
+Many dog owners or those wishing to become dog owners for the first time might be apprehensive about levels of barking.
+Some may live in flats, so a noisy dog could become a nuisance, while others may simply want a quiet life.

-Bloodhounds are sleuth hounds, and as such, they don't really bark.
-However, when it comes to howling - that they do!
-It's a way of communicating, so it's likely they need something from you when they do make this noise.
+Bloodhounds are sleuth hounds, and while they don’t typically bark, they are very vocal and prone to howling.
+This howling is a form of communication, indicating that they likely need something from you when they make this noise.

 The Bloodhound is a stubborn yet affectionate breed that certainly contradicts itself in a number of ways.
-Modern Bloodhounds tend to be shy; despite their lovingness towards others, they can be stubborn.
+Modern Bloodhounds tend to be a bit reserved; despite their lovingness towards others, they can be stubborn.

 You’ll often find that your Bloodhound dog will be great at sniffing out some finds when out walking, and their temperament often varies depending on the level of socialisation they have, their training and heredity.